beNovelty-Limited/fiberconnect-payment-opencart-plugin/README.md

 Yes, it does - production and sandbox mode is driven by the API Access keys you use.

-== Screenshots ==

-1. FiberConnect title.
-2. The settings panel used to configure FiberConnect.
-3. Checkout with FiberConnect.
-4. FiberConnect payment page.

 == Changelog ==